 Research pertaining to the development of microbial pesticides in India has focused on the identification of virulent isolates for effective management of the target pests.
-Information pertaining to their effects on natural enemies, nontarget pests, and the environment is quite scanty.
+Information pertaining to their effects on natural enemies, non-target pests, and the environment is quite scanty.
 Research on the microbial pesticides over the past decade has focused on generation of information pertaining to their safety to the natural enemies, persistence in the environment, phytotoxicity, etc. (Table 1), in addition to generating information on the bioefficacy.
 Field trials at Vishakapatnam in Andhra Pradesh (India) for the management of brinjal spotted beetle, Henosepilachna vigintioctopunctata Fab. employing B. bassiana showed that the fungus persisted in the soil for 30 days after application (Padmaja and Kaur 1998).
-Nomuraea rilevi (Farlow) Samson was found to be safe to the larval parasitoid, Microplitis maculipennis Szep. and the honey bee, Apis cerana indica Fab., (Mulimani and Kulkarni 2004).
-Field trials with spinosad for the management of major insect pests in rice ecosystem have shown no significant effects on the spider population that predominates predatory
+Nomuraea rilevi (Farlow) Samson was found to be safe to the larval parasitoid, Microplitis maculipennis Szep and the honey bee, Apis cerana indica Fab., in the laboratory studies (Mulimani and Kulkarni 2004).
+Field trials with spinosad for the management of major insect pests in rice ecosystem have shown no significant effects on the spider population that predominates predatory fauna in the rice ecosystem (Karthikeyan et al. 2008) and on pigeonpea (Mittal and Ujagir 2005).
+However, Boomathi et al. (2005) reported deleterious effects of spinosad on the egg parasitoid, Trichogramma chilonis Ishii, resulting in poor adult emergence (14 %).
+The use of HaNPV @ 3x1012 POBs ha-1 and Spicturin (commercial Bt formulation) @ 2.0 L ha-1 have been found to be safe to the egg parasitoid.
+In laboratory studies, a UV-selected strain of HaNPV has been found to be safer to T. chilonis, Chrysoperla carnea (Stephen), honeybee, and Bombyx mori L. (Jeyarani et al. 2008).